Python-Markdown/markdown/docs/extensions/api.md

 In version 3.0, a new, more flexible inline processor was added, `markdown.inlinepatterns.InlineProcessor`.
-The original inline processors, which inherit from `markdown.inlinepatterns.Pattern` or one of its children are still supported, though users are encouraged to migrate.
+The original inline patterns, which inherit from `markdown.inlinepatterns.Pattern` or one of its children are still supported, though users are encouraged to migrate.